razzlejazzled/vigilant-carnival/README.md

 ## Rationale
 Python is a language that I have not used before, and that I want to start learning, or at least familiarizing myself with.
 Thus, I have used the aforementioned tutorial to build this app.

+## Using the App
+The app can be started via two methods.
+If the user has python installed, they can enter the command 'python app.py' in their terminal.

+This app can also be run directly from file explorer (or the equivalent GUI on your os).